I do not own Harry Potter, such rights belong to J.K. Rowling and Warner Bros.

 His feet were moving in front of him but he really didn't know where he was going.
 He had finished packing, more like stuffing his things into his trunk and forcing it closed by sitting on it, and had left Gryffindor Tower feeling worse off than ever before.
 His legs felt heavy and he felt tired.
 He could remember thinking of why he left his dormitory: to visit Hagrid.
 He had his paper pad and pen in his trouser's back pocket.
 He knew it was quite warm outside judging by the lack of sweaters and vests other students didn't have on but Harry felt cold and his cardigan didn't seem to be giving him any warmth.

 Harry almost slipped as his right foot didn't hit the ground but the beginning of the marble staircase to the entrance hall.
 He frowned as he saw Malfoy, Crabbe, and Goyle coming through the door from the right of the staircase that Harry knew led to the Slytherin common room.
 Harry didn't stop as he slowly brushed the hard marble railing with his right hand and descended the staircase; his expression blank.
 He heard the shouts and laughter floating in from the grounds through the open grand doors of the castle.
 Once Malfoy had spotted him he stopped dead in his tracks and began to look around.
-Harry rolled his eyes; of course the blond ferret boy would be looking around for teachers.
+Harry rolled his eyes; of course the blonde ferret boy would be looking around for teachers.

 Harry reached the bottom of the staircase, hopping off the last step.
-He began to walk past the three Slytherins but Malfoy moved to stand in front of him.
+He began to walk passed the three Slytherins but Malfoy moved to stand in front of him.
 Again Harry felt the searing embarrassment of his lack of height.
 Malfoy had a whole head on him now.

 "You're dead, Potter," Malfoy spat.